mattermost/docs/source/administration/config-settings.rst

 Skip TLS Verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True:** Skips the certificate verification step for TLS connections.
+**True**: Skips the certificate verification step for TLS connections.
 Not recommended for production environments where TLS is required.
 For testing only.

-**False:** Mattermost does not skip certificate verification.
+**False**: Mattermost does not skip certificate verification.

 +-------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SkipTLSVerification": false`` with boolean input.        |